-We have an anti-bullying team made up of senior management and Year Heads who will review procedures and practice regularly.
-This team will report back to the whole-school staff as necessary.
-All members of staff are welcome to suggest and develop new initiatives to complement existing procedures.
+We have an anti-bullying team made up of senior management and Year Heads who will review procedures and practice regularly and develop new strategies when necessary.

 7. The school's programme of support for working with pupils affected by bullying is as follows (see Section 6.8 of the Anti-Bullying Procedures for Primary and Post-Primary Schools):